Jamcdonald120/Titancraft-Above-Wiki/docs/intro.md

 	- Chorus fruit work in some spots
 	- 2 other undocumented means of transporation
 		- Special elytra?
+- Above spawn
+	- Can not place shulkers, you are limited to what you can get out of your ender chest or bundles.
 - Well
 	- Need titan shard
 	- Choose category